Preparing for CCPA Compliance 7 Steps to Ensure Compliance and Protect Your Business

-Section 1798.140(6)(1)(A-C) of the CCPA defines which businesses must comply with the regulations.
-A company must comply with the CCPA if it is a for-profit organization that “does business in the State of California” and meets one or more of the following criteria:
+Section 1798.140(6)(1)(A-C) of the CCPA defines what businesses must comply with the regulations.
+A company must comply with the CCPA if it (or any of its parent or subsidiary companies) meets all of the following criteria:

 - It has a gross annual revenue exceeding $25 million.

 - It uses the personal data of more than 50,000 consumers every year for commercial purposes (including buying, receiving, selling, or sharing the personal information of consumers for commercial purposes).

 - It derives 50% or more of its annual revenue from selling consumers’ personal information.

 - It is a for-profit entity that provides data-processing services to CCPA-covered businesses.